-Over the past decade, the world has been a volatile place.
-We have witnessed pandemics, calamities, and conflicts the ilk of which most of us had only previously seen in movies or read about in history books.
 The repercussions of these events for businesses and entire economies have frequently been truly devastating.
-Financial security has become an increasingly hot commodity, traded in an industry, whose global worth is sometimes projected to reach a mind-numbing $ 6 trillion in 2022.
+They’ve made financial security an increasingly hot commodity.
+The global worth of the Insurance industry is sometimes projected to reach a mind-numbing $ 6 trillion in 2022.

-However, the market players in this industry – the Insurance industry, are unlikely to be able to adequately respond to the ongoing surge in demand for various insurance services without enough backing from its sister industry – Insurtech.
 Responsible for equipping the Insurance vertical with the technical tools it needs, Insurtech is currently seeing rampant growth too.
-The global Insurtech market that in 2021 was estimated at $ 3.85 billion is projected to be growing at a staggering CAGR of 51.7 % from 2022 to 2030 (Grand View Research ).
-Looks like the demand for robust and efficient software in the Insurance industry that is heavily influenced by the human factor and overwhelmed with massive and ever-increasing amounts of data will only be on the rise.
+In 2021, the global Insurtech market was estimated at $ 3.85 billion.
+It is projected to be growing at a staggering CAGR of 51.7 % from 2022 to 2030 (Grand View Research).

 The main types of Insurance software functionality and some ways to implement it more optimally

-Functional Module |
+Functional Module

 Insurance quoting software